olleepalmer/olleepalmer.github.io/_posts/2020-01-24-pie-prioritisation-method-sucks.md

 Anonymous troll me is also right, incidentally, but more on that in an a moment.

-## Surely something better exists by now?
+## Surely there's something better?

 Now and then, new prioritisation methods crop up.